ThibBer/smartcity_api/readme.md

 - BERG Thibaut (etu43163@henallux.be)

 ## .env file
-Add a .env file for database connection
+Add a .env file for database connection at the root of the project

 ```
 API_PORT=